R0of/phptelegrambot/README.md

 - Copy all files to your root directory
 - Edit botcore.php - add your bots token, admin_id and channel_id etc.
 - Enable SSL to your domain
-- Set Webhook to botcore.php and it working now Additionally you can add more methods to your bot - for more info see example.php file Good Luck!
+- Set Webhook to botcore.php and it working now.
+Additionally you can add more methods to your bot - for more info see example.php file Good Luck!